pziakas/likelihood-fit-analysis/README.md

 Below one can see some examples of the plots that are generated with this project.

-This is an example of Data and Simulations stacked together in the `ZZ` region:
+This is an example of Data and Simulations visualization, stacked together (ATLAS experiment data):

 ![Distribution of all Data and Simulations](output/ZZ/mwz_distribution.png)

-This is an example of the Likelihood Ratio and Profile Likelihood Ratio estimation plotted together to emphasize the fact that the systematic uncertainty increases the total uncertainty of the estimation:
+This is an example of likelihood ratio and profile likelihood parameter estimation, showing how systematic uncertainty affects total uncertainty (ATLAS experiment data):

 ![Distribution of all Data and Simulations](output/ZZ/mwz_likelihood.png)